McQuinTrix/CanteenPickUpSchedular/README.md

 <b>Point Of Sale:</b> https://uc-berkeley-cafeteria.herokuapp.com/#/pos

 Brower Support: Google Chrome Version 43 and above(tested only)
-                For other browser the /time may/may not work.
+                For other browser the time may/may not work.

 Server Setup: Node.js with Express.js